bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/syllabus.md

 * Be pro-active about things that are not clear.
 There's a lot of helpful free resources out there.
 Just search on the Internet (really, that's ~~allowed~~ encouraged).
-BUT: don't search for the assignment problems (because that violates the honor code and  you won't learn much).
+BUT: don't search for the assignment problems (because that violates the honor code and  you won't learn anythingmuch).

 * Self-reflection: Try to formulate questions, and try to answer them yourself.